UT Health Science Center: COHP112 Progress, Promotion and Academic Appeal Policy – Academic Council | |

 Notification of Student

-Students who do not meet academic progression criteria are notified of academic dismissal, or pending academic dismissal, by the Assistant/Associate Dean for Student Affairs.
-The Assistant/Associate Dean for Student Affairs will provide written notification to the student outlining the college appeal process and timeline and notifies the Dean.
+Students who do not meet academic progression criteria are notified of academic dismissal, or pending academic dismissal, by the Executive Associate Dean for Academic, Faculty, and Student Affairs after receiving a recommendation for dismissal from the Department Chair and the program’s Progress and Promotions committee.
+The written notification to the student will outline the college appeal process and timeline and notify the Dean.
 International students placed on academic probation or who are dismissed should contact the Office of International Affairs.
-A student placed on probation is given a written statement of conditions that must be met for removal of probation, and the time period allowed.
-Students in or heading towards distress may be referred to the UTHSC Campus Care Team.
+A student placed on probation is given a written statement of conditions that must be met forremoval of probation, and the timeallowed.
+Students in orheading towards distress may be referred to the UTHSC Campus Care Team.

 Appeal Process